Dr. Jim Palermo, Assistant Professor of Education, Gardner-Webb University, Boiling Springs, NC.

 Barbara has served public school teacher and principal, senior research associate at a regional education R&D laboratory, district director of professional development, and professor of education.
 Her expertise includes teacher leadership, professional development, personnel evaluation, and quantitative research.

 Pascal has served as classroom teacher, adjunct professor, administrator at middle and high school levels, and North Carolina Department of Public Instruction consultant.
-He currently serves as superintendent of Franklin County Schools.
+He currently serves as superintendent of Durham County Schools.
 Pascal's expertise includes strategic planning, motivating teamwork, and data-driven decision making.

 Dr. Kathy Nobles, Educational Consultant, Bristol, FL